Trails Carolina as an Option for Teens Who Self Harm

-Self-harm is the conscious, purposeful destruction of one’s own body.
+Self-harm in teens is the conscious, purposeful destruction of one’s own body.
 It is intentional self-inflicted abuse.
 Self-harm is different from attempted suicide, because the intention of the harm is not to commit suicide.
 Usually self-harm starts in the adolescent and early adulthood years.
-Self-harm can turn into a habit that some have great difficulty in stopping.
+Self-harm in teens can turn into a habit that some have great difficulty in stopping.

 Self-harm is often linked to an experience of trauma and is described by self-harmers as a way to relieve stress, decrease “numb” feeling, and many other reasons.
 Other terms for self-harm include self-injury and self-mutilation.
 Cutting is the most common form of self-injury, but self-injury encompasses all forms of self-violence, such as burning, scratching, hair-pulling, or ingesting harmful substances.

 Trails Carolina is a wilderness therapy program for teens, ages 10 to 17, struggling with various issues, such as self-harm, depression, anxiety, and many more.
 At Trails, we combine wilderness therapy, family therapy, individual therapy, and equine programming to give holistic and full treatment to our students and put a stop to self-harm in teens.

 Our clinical foundation includes improving self-awareness, emotional regulation, interdependence, and transference to ensure success in our students.
 Each child in our program gets an individualized treatment plan that is carried out by experienced and caring staff.